 Located on Hwy.
 97 north of Goldendale, Brooks Memorial State Park lies in the transition zone between the South Yakima Valley and the pine-covered slopes of the Simcoe Mountains.
-A nine-mile network of horse trails now traverses the park’s low hills, running through a beautiful forest of ponderosa pines, oaks, and Douglas-firs.
+A network of horse trails now traverses the park’s low hills, running through a beautiful forest of ponderosa pines, oaks, and Douglas-firs.
 These trails have been fully reconstructed and are well signed, allowing you to create several fun, easy loop rides.

 You’ll find additional riding on the 900-acre park’s hilltops, which feature stands of oak trees and grassy meadows that offer views toward the Columbia Gorge.
 You can even see Mt.
 Hood from one vantage point.
 On the hilltops, you can ride the forest roads, follow the indistinct trails, or go cross-country.